 Got a few hours to spare and not sure what to do?
 Why not visit one of the many little islands on Lake Wanaka and enjoy views of the surrounding mountain ranges from the lake on a scenic boat cruise.
 Sit back, relax and soak up the scenes from the top deck or be brave and take a dip in the lake (more recommended in summer).
 Some companies even offer food/drinks as part of the tour!
 Cruises depart daily from the main dock.

 Get active in Wanaka

 Had enough of the relaxing?
 It’s time to get back into action.
 Hop on a bike and explore the surroundings of Wanaka.
 Or…. (keep reading, there’s more to come).

 Stray Journeys passengers have a scenic bike ride included in their tour, but hop-on, hop-off passengers are also more than welcome to join in the trail riding fun (just book through your driver guide).
 These bike tours cover all of Wanaka’s highlights with plenty of photo stops and the added bonus of being able to stretch your legs and fit in some exercise after sitting on the bus all morning!

 There are options for all riding levels too, from easy, wide trails to single-track mountain biking to NZ’s highest heli-bike experience.

 Kayak, stand-up paddle, parasail or pedal boat your way along Lake Wanaka.
 All of these options are available down on the waterfront.
 It’s an affordable and fun way to spend time out on the water, which is one of the best ways to experience Wanaka.

-With two top notch ski resorts right on its doorstep (Cardrona and Treble Cone), Wanaka is a snowsports haven during the winter.
+With two top-notch ski resorts right on its doorstep: Cardrona and Treble Cone.
+Wanaka is a snowsports heaven in winter.
 There’s a different vibe in town in winter, but quality time in Wanaka is an absolute must for anyone who loves snow.
-Time to carve some fresh lines and shred some pow-pow, dude…
+Time to carve some fresh lines and shred some pow-pow, dude.